Robert-Hughes/rjrssync/README.md

 syncing files, because their contents might be huge, but a link target is small).

-There can be multiple symlinks followed in a path being synced, e.g. <ROOT>/symlink1/folder2/symlink3/file, but this would only be observed if rjrssync was unaware of symlinks (otherwise it would never walk into the first symlink).
+There can be multiple symlinks followed in a path being synced, e.g. <ROOT>/symlink1/folder2/symlink3/file, but this would only be observed if rjrssync was unaware of symlinks (otherwise it would never walk into the first symlink), so we can't actually encounter this.

 See https://crates.io/crates/symlink